 Rebecca Mackin is the Pre Kindergarten teacher for the ESE Physically Impaired class.
 Born and raised in Massachusetts, Rebecca moved to Jacksonville to escape the snow.
 She attended Jacksonville University where she received her Bachelor’s Degree in Psychology.
 She has been with Duval County Public Schools as an ESE Teacher since 2003 and is certified in ESE K-12th grade and PreK-3rd grade.
 Rebecca has taught Physically Impaired, Participatory Level Academics, Supported Level Academics, and Communication and Social Skills classes in the self-contained setting.
 She has her National Board Teaching Certification and is working towards her ESOL endorsement.
 Rebecca graduated from Nova Southeastern University in 2014 with her Master’s Degree in Developmental Disabilities.
 She has two children, ages 5 and 10, and loves to play with them in her free time.
 She also loves to exercise, enjoys the beach and the pool, and is an enthusiastic New England Patriots fan.

 Venita Harris is a Varying Exceptionalities Teacher at Mandarin Oaks Elementary.
 Mrs. Harris grew up most of her life in Gainesville Florida.
 She graduated with her Bachelor’s Degree from the University of Florida.
 She later received her Master’s Degree in Special Education from Walden University while teaching full time as a teacher.
 Mrs. Harris is acknowledged as a Highly Effective teacher by Duval County Public Schools.
-She has been teaching for the past 10 years.
-She is currently certified as a Pre-Kindergarten through 12th grade Special Education teacher as well as a Kindergarten through Third Grade General Education teacher.
-Mrs. Harris has been married for 29 years and has 2 grown children.
+She has been teaching for the past 16 years.
+She is currently certified as a Pre-Kindergarten through 12th grade Special Education teacher as well as a Kindergarten through Third Grade General Education teacher, and is ESOL endorsed.
+Mrs. Harris loves what she does.
+She enjoys working with students and strives to build their confidence in themselves.
+Mrs. Harris has been happily married for 34 years to her best friend.
+They have and have two grown married children and three lovely grandchildren.
 She loves to spend time with her family and friends.
-Her hobbies include baking, sewing, and traveling with family and friends.
+Her hobbies include baking, sewing, RVing with her husband, and traveling with family and friends.

 Chris Kern is an ESE inclusion teacher for Mandarin Oaks Elementary and goes into classrooms to provide support to students in order to help them be successful.
 She grew up in Wisconsin, moved to Washington D.C. during high school, and then to the Jacksonville area after she earned her Bachelor’s Degree in both Elementary Education and Special Education from Wittenberg University in Springfield, Ohio.
 She also has a Master’s Degree in Elementary Education from the University of North Florida.
 She is certified in K-12 Varying Exceptionalities and 1st – 6th General Education.
+She is ESOL and Reading endorsed.
 Mrs. Kern has been teaching since 1998 and has been at Mandarin Oaks since 2006.
 She has been acknowledged by the State of Florida and Duval County as a High Impact Teacher in 2017.
-She volunteers as treasurer for Mandarin High School Athletic Boosters as well as with Buddy Break, a monthly child care service for parents with special needs.
-Ms. Kern enjoys watching softball games, spending time with her husband and two daughters, and attending church.
+Ms. Kern enjoys watching softball games, spending time with her husband, two daughters, and her dog.

 Mrs. Griffenkranz is from upstate New York but has called Florida her home since 1987.
-She started working as a PT in 1984, and has been with the school system for 8 years.
-She has been married for 32 years and has 3 grown children.
-One is a genetic counselor, one a lawyer and one who is in grad school for occupational therapy.
+She started working as a PT in 1984, and has been with the school system for 10 years.
+Prior to working with the school system, she worked in the area of early intervention and adults with neurological issues for 25 years.
+She has been married for 34 years and has 3 grown children.
 She enjoys watching soccer and her favorite team is the Women’s National Team.
 Additionally, she also enjoys being outside and has run several half marathons and has done a couple of sprint triathlons.